 The brand must, therefore, shed its skin and remain true to itself at the same time.
 It has to keep its fans excited and simultaneously gain new customers who may have no idea today that they will decide to buy a

-Most telling, however, is which of their numerous ideas Achleitner and his team did not implement in the course of the model overhaul, which took place without market research meetings or product clinics and solely by trusting their instincts.
+Most telling, however, is which of their numerous ideas Achleitner and his team did not implement in the course of the model over haul, which took place without market research meetings or product clinics and solely by trusting their instincts.

 “Every now and then, people from outside say that we have to be careful not to lose our DNA,” says Achleitner.
 “I don’t see any danger of that.”
-That’s because the brand’s gene pool is in the people who plan, think, build and live
+That’s because the brand’s gene pool is in the people who plan, think, build and live the

 For some people, this transformation conjures up an almost magical effect.
 Wolfgang